-There are specific steps that you should take before you decide on a career.
+You should take specific steps before you decide on a career.
 After all, it is better to make an informed decision instead of getting confused.
-Let us outline some of these essential steps to help you in deciding on a career path.
+Let us outline some of these essential steps to help you decide on a career path.

+Determine what you are good at and things that interest you.
 Depending on your skills and interests, specific career options will suit you, and others won’t.
-So, it is always helpful to assess yourself when trying to decide on a career.
-Determine what you are good at and things that interest you.
+So, it is always helpful to assess yourself when deciding on a career.

 We all have certain things that we enjoy doing more than other things.
-Similarly, there are tasks we manage to do well without trying too hard.
-It is assessing your interests and skills that will help you make a good career choice.
+Similarly, we manage to do tasks well without trying too hard.
+It assesses your interests and skills that will help you make a good career choice.

 Make a list of potential professions that suit your interests.
 Writing down things always helps you memorize, and the more you write, the more it comes back to you.

 Give yourself a week or so, and make notes on your potential career choices.
 You can also opt for online skill tests to understand your skillset better.

 Once you have a list of potential career options, start your research into each of them.
 Try to gather as much information about them as possible.
 You can use the internet or talk to your friends working in that profession to get vital information.

 And if your skillset and interests match the profession’s requirements, you can go ahead and pursue a career in that profession.

 Once you have determined your skillset and made a career choice, you can pursue your career path.
 But what does it mean to pursue a career?
 And what are the steps that can help you follow your chosen career path with conviction?
 Let’s find out.

 Once you have started on your career path, you should begin setting up short-term and long-term goals.
 These goals can be anything from attaining new skills to learning new ones.
 Achieving short-term goals also gives you the much-needed confidence to move forward.